2024 United States state legislative elections explained

 See main article: 2024 Alaska Senate election and 2024 Alaska House of Representatives election.

-Half of the seats of the Alaska Senate and all of the seats of the Alaska House of Representatives are up for election in 2024.
+Half of the seats of the Alaska Senate and all of the seats of the Alaska House of Representatives were up for election in 2024.
 The Alaska Senate and the Alaska House of Representatives are controlled by coalitions of Democrats, Republicans, and independents.
-The Alaska House of Representatives and the Alaska Senate are currently the only two state legislative chambers controlled by a cross-partisan coalition.
+The Democratic-led coalition in the Senate maintained control, but it lost seats to the conservative Republican minority.
+A Democratic-led coalition won control of the House of Representatives over the previous Republican-led coalition.[8]

 + colspan="5" Alaska Senate